jnaulet/OpenPicoRTOS/README.md

 ## Inter-processus communication

-IPCs are available to architectures that support the correct associated atomic operations.
-A small infringement has been made to the hard real time philosophy of the project by supporting the CONFIG_ARCH_EMULATE_ATOMIC on platforms that don't support native atomic operations.
-This is not recommended, though.

-### The following IPCs are provided:
+The following IPCs are provided:

  - futexes (require arch_test_and_set)
  - re-entrant mutexes (require arch_compare_and_swap)